The algebraic structures of social organizations: the operad of cooperative games: Recollections on cooperative game theory and on algebraic operads

 We invite the unfamiliar reader to represent, as an exercise, the axioms and the compatibilities with respect to the actions of the symmetric groups in terms of rooted trees, as they are easier to conceptualize. \end{remark}

 \begin{notation} One can define operads in different contexts (or symmetric monoidal categories), such as sets, polytopes, topological spaces, affine spaces and many more.
 For example, a \textit{set operad} is a collection of sets $\{\operad P(n)\}$ together with partial composition \textit{set maps} $\{\circ_i\}$ which satisfy the same axioms as in Definition \ref{definition: unital partial operad}.
 If $\{\operad P(n)\}$ is now a family of polytopes, then the maps $\{\circ_i\}$ are required to satisfy an extra compatibility condition with respect to this polytope structure, see for instance \cite[Definition 7]{DiagonalAssociahedra}.
 And finally, if $\{\operad P(n)\}$ is a family of vector spaces, then the maps $\{\circ_i\}$ are required to be \textit{bilinear} and this corresponds precisely to Definition \ref{definition: unital partial operad}.
-In order to distinguish operads in vector spaces from other types of operads, we will sometimes use the term \textit{linear operad}. \end{notation}
+In order to distinguish operads in vector spaces from other types of operads, we will sometimes use the terms \textit{linear operad} or \textit{algebraic operad} to refer to them. \end{notation}